etendosoftware/docs/compiled_docs.md

 !!! info
     For more information, visit [Number To Word Converter user guide](https://docs.etendo.software/latest/user-guide/etendo-classic/basic-features/general-setup/application.md#number-to-word-converter) and the [Number To Word Converter developer guide](https://docs.etendo.software/latest/developer-guide/etendo-classic/bundles/platform/overview.md#number-to-word-english).

-##### Javax XML SOAP API
+##### Print Document Web Service

+:octicons-package-16: Javapackage: `com.etendoerp.printdocumentws`

-:octicons-package-16: Javapackage: `org.openbravo.util.javax.xml.soap`
+:octicons-package-16: Javapackage: `com.smf.ws.printdocument`

-This module provides SOAP with Attachments API for Java (SAAJ), which was part of JDK until 10.
-Starting from JDK 11, it was removed, which makes this module required as a dependency for those modules making use of it in order to be able to compile in JDK11+.
+It allows downloading a PDF from some transaction documents using a web service and returning a PDF with the order, invoice or delivery note.
+This is useful for companies that use third party applications and require to make printables accessible from those applications.

 !!! info
-    For more information, visit the [Javax XML SOAP API developer guide](https://docs.etendo.software/latest/developer-guide/etendo-classic/bundles/platform/overview.md#javax-xml-soap-api).
+    For more information, visit the [Print Document Web Service developer guide](https://docs.etendo.software/latest/developer-guide/etendo-classic/bundles/platform/overview.md#print-document-web-service).

 ##### Report Cache Management